offen/offen/README.md

 __Secure & free__
 Our code is open source.
 All usage data is encrypted end-to-end.
-Offen will always be available for free.
+Offen Fair Web Analytics will always be available for free.

 __Self hosted__
 Comply with GDPR guidelines.
 No ads, no third parties involved.
-Offen uses first-party cookies only.
+Offen Fair Web Analytics uses first-party cookies only.

 __Fair & by choice__
 Opt-in only.